Our History

 Our Beginning

 Our vision is to be a quality-oriented organization that harnesses key competencies to reduce Nigerian vessels’ dependence on foreign shipyards.
-We aim to provide sustainable, innovative product solutions for the shipbuilding and maintenance market, serving both military and commercial maritime sectors.
+We aim to provide sustainable, innovative product solutions for the shipbuilding and maintenance market, serving both military and merchant maritime sectors, as we stand as a formidable stakeholder in Nigeria's Blue Economy initiative.

 Naval Dockyard Founding